-MB-106 continues to generate promising safety and efficacy data in patients with B-cell malignancies, and the product profile of this autologous CD20-directed CAR T suggests a favorable profile compared to the currently-approved autologous CD19-directed CAR Ts.
-In 2023, Mustang Bio anticipates dose escalation in its multicenter, 3-arm Phase 1 trial and reporting response data from this trial at major medical meetings.
+MB-106 continues to generate promising preliminary safety and efficacy data in patients with B-cell malignancies, and the product profile of this autologous CD20-directed CAR T suggests a favorable profile to date compared to the currently-approved autologous CD19-directed CAR Ts.
+In 2023, Mustang Bio anticipates dose escalation in its multicenter, 3-arm Phase 1 trial and reporting response data from the Phase 1 portion of this trial in both the third and fourth quarters of the year.